Monday, February 1, 2021

 “Instead of coming up with a new tune, Young decided to work directly with tuning […] This is the music of attunement, not of stories.”
 (Morton 2013, 166).

-According to Morton, by stripping ‘storytelling’ away from music, the listener could attend to music's raw materials instead.
-Because the focus is on the sounds themselves, this music can be described as having the aesthetic quality of 'impersonality'.
+According to Morton, by stripping storytelling away from music, the listener could attend to its raw materials instead.
+Because the focus is on the sounds themselves, such music can be said to embody the aesthetic quality of impersonality.

 "It is for reasons like this that teachers of the doctrinal and Zen schools sometimes tell their students that wordly activities are not separate from practice and sometimes tell them that they should set aside all such activities when they practice.
 There is nothing to be surprised about in this" (Musō 2015, 249).

-The above quote points to the dialectics of the path.
-Sometimes, we might feel that art–or any other phenomenon for that matter–truly is the expression of Buddha nature.
-Other times, we might feel that it is best to set phenomena aside for a while and meditate in silence.
-In a beautiful verse on this theme, the Buddhist nun Miaohui (秒惠) expresses the problem of attachment to art.
-The verse begins with four lines in which the presence of likes and attachments is confessed;
+The above quotation points to the dialectics of the path.
+At times, we may feel that art—or any phenomenon, for that matter—truly expresses Buddha-nature.
+At other times, we may sense that it is best to set phenomena aside for a while and meditate in silence.
+In a beautiful verse on this theme, the Buddhist nun Miaohui (秒惠) addresses the problem of attachment to art.
+The poem begins with four lines in which she confesses her lingering fondness for poetry ('brush and ink'):

 The buddha-nature is ultimately wordless,